 First, and most significantly, these new Pinterest board and profile widgets were developed by Pinterest and are officially supported by Pinterest.
 My gadget is not.

 The other major difference is that the images in the official widget don't link directly to specific Pins.
-If you click on an image in the new Pinterest widgets, it goes to your profile or board page (depending on which type of board you set up).
-From there your visitors can find the pin they were looking for.
+If you click on an image in the new Pinterest widgets, it prompts you to repin the image.

 Of course, I'm partial to my own gadget because I made it myself, but this new option is great!
 I'd love to see your boards, whichever option you choose ;)